 During the year, as its primary duty, the Investment Committee spent considerable time reviewing the performance of all existing managers.
 The Committee met with each manager.
 As a result of continuing global market and economic volatility in light of the global pandemic, the Committee had in-depth discussions with managers and the investment consultant to review the target asset allocation of the portfolio and to review risk management policies.
-A new mid-cap growth investment manager, MFS Investment Management, was approved to replace William Blair & Company.
+Interviews were held to replace the Emerging Market Investment Manager.
+The new investment manager was selected and presented to the Board at the July 2021 meeting for approval.
+Additionally, per Board approval, all U.S. large cap assets were moved to a passive strategy.
+The Committee's charter was reviewed and updated.

 Investments and managers will continue to be closely monitored by the Investment Committee on both a proactive and retrospective basis to assure continued success as well as continued commitment to a well-diversified portfolio and prudent asset allocation.
-The total portfolio gross of fee investment return for the year ended June 30, 2020 of 3.58% reflected the continuing volatility of the global markets and economic conditions.
-The last 5 and 10-year gross of fee rates of returns were 6.28% and 9.49% respectively.
+The total portfolio gross of fee investment return for the year ended June 30, 2021 of 25.56% reflected the continuing volatility of the global markets and economic conditions.
+The last 5 and 10-year gross of fee rates of returns were 11.00% and 9.43% respectively.

-Detailed information concerning the System's investments may be found in the Notes to the Financial Statements beginning on Page 20.
+Detailed information concerning the System's investments may be found in the Notes to the Financial Statements beginning on Page 19.

 The Benefits Committee met on a regular basis during the year.
-The Committee spent a considerable amount of time researching and discussing the methods and assumptions used in the annual actuarial valuation, historical and projected funding requirements, and benefit provisions.
-The Committee reviewed the Act and is expected to make edit recommendations to the Board early in the next fiscal year, including increased employer contribution levels, military service purchase cost, and various language updates for clarity and consistency.

-The effects of the global pandemic related to COVID-19 forced the staff to work from home.
-The System was poised to transition to remote work and execute their contingency plan.
+The Committee spent a considerable amount of time researching and discussing various options the City could review from a funding and plan formula perspective for controlling costs that impact the pension plan.
+The Benefits Committee also launched a Member survey to understand the Members' concerns and opinions.
+The Committee reviewed the Act and presented options and the Member survey for the City's review.
+Options that the Board could support included increasing employee contribution levels, changing the definition of Compensation, and changing the Final Average Salary period for future Members.
+Various language updates to the Act for clarity and consistency were approved by the Board.
+The Benefits Committee reviewed and updated their Charter.
+The continuing effects of the global pandemic related to COVID-19 forced the staff to work from home.
 The administration of the System has maintained smooth operations and staff provided uninterrupted services to all members.

-A retiree portal supported by the System's custodian bank, USBank, was implemented.
+The retiree portal supported by the System's custodian bank, USBank has been enhanced to provide more functionality for our retirees.
 The portal provides retirees and beneficiaries in payment status access to their benefit payment information including but not limited to tax withholding elections, 1099-R reporting and banking information.